FH-Campus-Wien-WEB/web24-exercise-1/README.md

 # Web Technologies - Exercise 1

 This first exercise in Web Technologies consists of three parts.
-You will implemented the first one on the server-side and the other two on the client-side.
+You will implement the first one on the server-side and the other two on the client-side.
 You find detailed information about these parts in the **Tasks** section below.

 Before you start, you will have to set up the development environment.
 First and foremost, install [**Node.js**](https://nodejs.org/en/).
 Then, clone the repository that GitHub Classroom generated for you.
+Since you read this, this is most likely where you are now :).

 Now configure an IDE, we recommand using [**WebStorm**](https://www.jetbrains.com/webstorm/) or [**Visual Studio Code**](https://code.visualstudio.com/).
 Finally, you need to install the dependencies of this project.
 In the project's root directory (where this <span style="font-family:Lucida Sans Typewriter">README</span> file is located), run

     npm install

-This project consists of a server, which is implemented using **Node.js** and a client, which will be your favorite web browser.
+The project consists of a server, which is implemented using **Node.js** and a client, which will be your favorite web browser.

 To be able to access the application using a browser, you will have to start the server.
 To do so, you have two options.
 The first one is to run it using the start script: